 Amanda Koltz, PhD

-I am a global change ecologist interested in how animals mediate ecosystem responses to environmental change in rapidly changing ecosystems.
-My recent work has focused on two key questions: (1) How do biological communities respond and adapt to climate change? and (2) What are the consequences of changing species interactions for the cycling of energy and nutrients within ecosystems?
+My research focuses on two overarching questions (1) How do biological communities respond and adapt to environmental change? and (2) What are the consequences of changing species interactions for the cycling of energy and nutrients within ecosystems?
 To address these questions, I enjoy targeting organisms (often little ones!) that are widely distributed, sensitive to change, and have the potential to influence key ecosystem services.